Soft focus background image

 About the Author

-My love of writing began in third grade when a teacher spotlighted my composition to the class.
-After majoring in English literature at Mt.
-Holyoke College, I earned a Master of Arts in Liberal Studies from Wesleyan University in creative, writing while raising my family.
+My lifelong love of writing began in third grade when the teacher spotlighted my composition in front of the class.
+As a reflective teenager, I sat at my corner desk and wrote poetry.
+I majored in English literature at Mt.
+Holyoke College, where I received my B.A.
+While raising my family, I earned a Master of Arts in Liberal Studies from Wesleyan University in creative writing.
 I went on to teach writing and poetry at Central Connecticut State University.

 I can't draw a stick figure, but I'm an amateur street photographer.
-I suppose capturing the reality of the world a through a lens is a lot like writing nonfiction.
+I suppose capturing the world through a lens is a lot like describing reality, as I see it, with words.
+I love to tell other people's stories (not my own, yet!), because people, every one of us, are fascinating.
+I raised my three children in Connecticut and now live with my husband in Florida.
 I love welcoming friends around the table, walking, swimming, working out, and escaping to the beach.
-When I first met Brenda, I knew I had to tell her intriguing story.
+But most of all, cherishing my two grandchildren, my hearts.
+When I first met Brenda, I knew I had to tell her gripping story.
 I invite you to join me on Brenda Sawicki's incredible journey.